 New Age Meditation Exercises

 The general definition of the word meditate means to engage in devotional contemplation.
 New Age and secular meditation is a practice “To train, calm, or empty the mind, often by achieving an altered state, as by focusing on a single object, especially as a form of religious practice in Buddhism or Hinduism.”
-Meditation techniques have assumed a leading role in large numbers of physical, spiritual, and health therapies where relaxation is the main goal.
+Meditation techniques have assumed a leading role in large numbers of physical, spiritual, and health therapies.

 Meditation or clearing the mind exercises are also associated with yoga.
 The word yoga means “union,” and the goal is to unite one’s transitory (temporary) self with the infinite Brahman, the Hindu concept of “God.”
 Brahman is an impersonal spiritual substance that is one with nature and the cosmos.
 This view is called “pantheism,” the belief that everything is God.
 Because everything is God, the yoga philosophy makes no distinction between man and God.